input-output-hk/mithril/docs/root/mithril/mithril-protocol/simulation.md

 A friendly reminder about the protocol parameters:

-* `k`: the `Quorum` parameter represents the minimum number of individual signatures (gathered from multiple participants) required to be aggregated in a multi signature.
+* `k`: the `quorum` parameter represents the minimum number of individual signatures (gathered from multiple participants) required to be aggregated in a multi-signature.
-* `m`: the `Security` parameter represents the total number of `lotteries` in which each participant can participate to sign the message.
+* `m`: the `security` parameter represents the total number of `lotteries` in which each participant can participate to sign the message.
-* `phi-f`: the parameter thst controls the probability of a participant winning a `lottery`.
+* `phi-f`: the parameter that controls the probability of a participant winning a `lottery`.
 It varies between `0.0` (less chance) and `1.0` (more chance).

 :::